Running energetics: Quantifying and expressing running energetics

 The energetic cost of running can be quantified through the measurement of oxygen consumption (VO2) during running at a given submaximal speed.
 During aerobic activities (like submaximal running), VO2 provides an indirect estimate of energy expenditure.
 As a result, an increase in the rate of oxygen consumption is representative of an increase in energy expenditure.
 VO2 is often measured in absolute terms (ex.
 Liters/min), but in weight bearing activities, such as running, body mass can have a profound influence on energy expenditure.
 As a result, it is common to express energy expenditure as the rate of oxygen consumption in relation to body mass (ex. ml/kg/min).

 Though some recent data may suggest otherwise, it is traditionally well accepted that a strong linear relationship exists between the rate of oxygen consumption and running speed (see figure 1), with energy expenditure increasing with increasing running speed.
 It is important that the measurement of energy expenditure through oxygen consumption is obtained at submaximal intensities.
 As running speed is increased to very high relative intensities, VO2 measures become a less reliable measure of energy expenditure.
 This is due to an increased reliance on anaerobic metabolism to provide the energy to run at these fast speeds.

+The energy expenditure of running can be measured using the Metabolic equivalent of task (MET), where one MET is roughly equivalent to the energy cost of sitting quietly.
+The following table shows the MET values of running at differing speeds.

 There are many ways to express the energy cost of running.
 It is common to express the energetic cost of running as the energy cost to travel a given distance.
 This measure is often referred to as the cost of transport (COT).
 COT can be expressed in many ways.
 Two common methods of expressing COT are as oxygen consumed over a given distance (ex. ml/kg/km) or caloric energy expenditure over a given distance (ex. kcal/kg/km).